 Both Magento and Shopify provide a few covetable features and miss out on a few.
 But Shopify, for its easy user interface and in-built blogging tool, is highly recommended.
 As far as multi-language capabilities and coupon codes are concerned, all you need to do is go in for third-party apps.

 I can’t emphasize the need to have an interactive, attractive, and responsive theme for your store.
 For instance, users usually spend 50 milliseconds – 0.05 seconds – on a page before deciding whether to stay or boot.
-That means you get less than half a second to make a great impression.
+You get less than half a second to make a great impression.

 Pro-tip: if you already have a physical store, complete with your branding, you should go in for themes that make your store look like an online extension of your brand.
 Another point to note is mobile responsiveness.
 57% of users say they will not recommend a store if it has a poorly designed mobile store.

 Being open-source, Magento doesn’t offer themes as a part of the native software.
 You can, however, find a suitable theme from third-party sites.
-What makes Magento a developers’ favorite is that it is possible to build custom-designed themes from scratch.
-The Magento themes are a lot cheaper than Shopify on the price front, ranging from $49 to $99.
+Magento is a developers’ favorite because it is possible to build custom-designed themes from scratch.
+The Magento themes are much cheaper than Shopify on the price front, ranging from $49 to $99.

 For a developer or anyone with coding knowledge, Magento is a dream come true.
 It gives users the freedom to create something truly unique.
 That’s why I highly recommend Magento.
 You can even build a theme entirely from scratch if you have the technical prowess.